 Senior Investment Officer – Public Markets Pension Reserves Investment Management Board Boston, MA

-Utilize and enhance quantitative models in evaluating managers and in researching new ideas.
+Utilize and enhance quantitative tools and techniques in evaluating managers and new investment opportunities.

-Act as the primary liaison between key asset managers and PRIM staff.
+Act as the primary liaison between asset managers and PRIM staff.

-A minimum of 10 years’ experience in capital markets research/investing in public equities or fixed income strategies.
+A minimum of 10 years’ experience in capital markets research and/or portfolio management in public equities or fixed income strategies.

 CFA, CAIA and/or a relevant graduate degree preferred.

-Ability to multi-task and prioritize workflow in a cross-functional team, meanwhile being comfortable with ambiguity.
+Ability to multi-task and prioritize workflow in a collaborative environment.